APottinger/APottinger.github.io/_posts/2020-08-23-models_are_kind_of_like_superheroes.markdown

 ---
 layout: post
-title:      "Models are kind of like Superheroes"
+title:      "Models Are Kind of Like Superheroes"
 date:       2020-08-23 19:04:59 -0400
 permalink:  models_are_kind_of_like_superheroes
 ---